RalphBacon/Safer-12v-PSU-for-Arduino-Use/README.md

-# Safer-12v-PSU-for-Arduino-Use
+# Safer 12v PSU for Arduino Users
-No wall wart here, this is a standalone, mains driven 12v 1A PSU with some nice features
+No wall wart here, this is a standalone, mains driven 12v 1A PSU with some nice safety features

 $5 for 10 dual-sided PCB boards: https://www.pcbway.com
 PCB Prototyping the easy way - see my video #129 for Hands-On details.